 The Liverpool Mozart Orchestra is a registered charity.
 It receives no public funding and is dependent on the support of its sponsor, patrons, audience and members to enable it to continue to perform at the highest level and with professional conductors and soloists.

-If you would be interested in sponsoring the orchestra, becoming a patron or just want to make a one off donation please contact our chairman, Jonathan Stone, at email@example.com.
+If you would be interested in sponsoring the orchestra, becoming a patron or just want to make a one off donation please contact our chairman, Jonny Stone, at firstname.lastname@example.org.
 The Patrons Scheme was started to commemorate our 60th anniversary and starts at just £100.
 All donations benefit from Gift Aid.